 Worked Example: Why Is Not Holomorphic

-It looks simple, but it is a standard example of a function that is not holomorphic.
+It looks simple, but it is the standard example of a function that is not holomorphic.
 From the definition,

 Now check two directions: